 \section{Track Reconstruction Performance}

 Performance of the tracking algorithm is measured in simulated samples described above.
 Performance is measured by tracking efficiency, the fraction of {\it reconstructable} particles that are {\it reconstructed}.
-Reconstructable particles are those at least 7 (22) true hits in the 8-layer (25-layer) geometry.

-A particle is {\it reconstructed} if it is double-majority matched\footnote{Double-majority matching requires that at least 50\% of the reconstructed track hits belong to the truth track, and that at least 50\% of the truth hits are found in the reconstructed track.} to a \textit{matchable} track candidate: one with least 5 (15) hits in the 8-layer (25-layer) geometry.
+Reconstructable particles are those with at least 7 (22) true hits in the 8-layer (25-layer) geometry.
+A particle is {\it reconstructed} if it is double-majority matched\footnote{Double-majority matching requires that at least 50\% of the reconstructed track hits belong to a matching truth track, and that at least 50\% of the hits in that truth track are found in the reconstructed track.} to a \textit{matchable} track candidate: one with least 5 (15) hits in the 8-layer (25-layer) geometry.